mm80843/T3.5/docs/Benef/PBN__Benef_1059.md

 ## Articles mentionning this Benefit

 * [Identifying Actions to Control and Mitigate the Effects of the COVID-19 Pandemic on Construction Organizations: Preliminary Findings](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_220.md)

+## Name of the Benefit

+Providing sufficient PPE reduces the risk of infection among workers, ensuring their safety and enabling them to continue working